lpereira/lwan/README.md

 Mentions in academic journals:

-* [A dynamic predictive race detector for C/C++ programs](https://link.springer.com/article/10.1007/s11227-017-1996-8) uses Lwan as a "real world example".
+* [A dynamic predictive race detector for C/C++ programs (in English, published 2017)](https://link.springer.com/article/10.1007/s11227-017-1996-8) uses Lwan as a "real world example".
+* [High-precision Data Race Detection Method for Large Scale Programs (in Chinese, published 2021)](http://www.jos.org.cn/jos/article/abstract/6260) also uses Lwan as one of the case studies.

 Some talks mentioning Lwan: